1946 It’s Good to be Home

-Billy Southworth, who piloted the Cardinals to an average of 102 wins over the previous five seasons, was lured away to the Boston Braves—joining ex-Cardinal ace pitcher Mort Cooper.
+Billy Southworth, who piloted the Cardinals to an average of 102 wins over the previous five seasons, was lured away to the Boston Braves—joining ex-St. Louis ace pitcher Mort Cooper.
 The Cardinals were also heavily targeted by Jorge Pasquel; three players left for Mexico, including pitcher Max Lanier—who won his first six games in St. Louis before eloping southward.
 It could have been much worse; marquee performers Stan Musial, Enos Slaughter and Whitey Kurowski were all reportedly close to signing as well before backing off.

 A best-of-three playoff between the two teams, the first of its kind, only prolonged Brooklyn’s agony of the inevitable.
 St. Louis took the tiebreaker in two games, holding off furious late-inning Dodger rallies in both to place a victorious face on its own late-season run.
 But in triumph, the powerful Cardinals had to hand it to the Dodgers for sticking with them all the way in spite of a patchwork, platoonedOnly three players logged as many as 125 games for the otherwise beat-up or inexperienced Dodgers. roster orchestrated by manager Leo Durocher.

 The World Series became a seesaw event through the first six games, as the Cardinals and Red Sox evenly traded victories.
-In Game Seven at St. Louis, Boston outfielder Dom DiMaggio—Joe’s younger brother—hit a two-run, eighth-inning double to erase a 3-1 Cardinal lead and tie things up.
+In Game Seven at St. Louis, Boston outfielder Dom DiMaggio—Joe’s younger brother—hit a two-run, eighth-inning double to erase a 3-1 Cardinals lead and tie things up.
 But the real theatrics were yet to come.

 Enos Slaughter, a hustling personality who, like Williams, was also suffering from an achy elbow, opened the bottom of the eighth for St. Louis with a single.
 But as the go-ahead runner at first base, Slaughter stood frustrated and stuck while the Red Sox retired the next two batters.

 When the next batter, Harry Walker, lined a single into center field, Slaughter went flying around the bases like a bat out of hell.
-Typically able to reach third on such a play, Slaughter sped against both convention and the stop sign frantically being signaled by Cardinal third base coach Mike Gonzales.
-Meanwhile, Johnny Pesky took the throw from the outfield and, stunned to see Slaughter dashing homeward, briefly hesitatedPesky has always maintained he did not hesitate on the relay, though the element of surprise most likely caused a less than perfect throw to the plate. in making the relay to the plate.
+Typically able to reach third on such a play, Slaughter sped against both convention and the stop sign frantically being signaled by St. Louis third base coach Mike Gonzales.
+Meanwhile, Johnny Pesky took the throw from the outfield and, stunned to see Slaughter dashing homeward, briefly hesitatedPesky always maintained he did not hesitate on the relay, though the element of surprise most likely caused a less than perfect throw to the plate. in making the relay to the plate.
 When he did, he threw late and offline.
-Slaughter slid in with what would be the Series-winning run, as Cardinal pitcher Harry Brecheen held the Red Sox scoreless in the ninth to ice the championship.
+Slaughter slid in with what would be the Series-winning run, as Cardinals pitcher Harry Brecheen held the Red Sox scoreless in the ninth to ice the championship.